 Truth be told, I also cut out some cow-shaped cookies, but I ended up not decorating them.
 I didn’t have any brown food coloring on hand – imagine that!
 I googled how to use other colors to make brown, but it ended up looking like a camouflage green.
 If I wanted cookies that looked like US Army cows, then that would have been fine.
 But I wanted brown cows!
 Of course, I could’ve used black to represent the Black Angus cows on Debbie’s farm, but I didn’t think about that until it was too late.
 Next time, Debbie, next time!

-Did you make a batch of Esther’s Sugar Cookies at home?
+Did you make this easy sugar cookies recipe at home?
 Leave a comment.
 Or snap a photo and tag me on Instagram (@Spicedblog).
 Happy baking!

 Esther’s Sugar Cookies